carolyn2004/carolyn2004/README.md

 # 🌸 About Me 🌸
 - Hi there!
-I am Carolyn a student pursuing a diploma in Information Technology.
+I am Carolyn a student pursuing a diploma in Information Technology from 2021-2023.
 - I am interested in software development and coding.
 - I aspire to create meaningful software to help people.